Tax-Free Childcare: Paying into an account

 - armed forces independence payment

-- an allowance or payment made under the law of another EEA state which is substantially similar in character to any of the above.
+- an allowance or payment made under the law of a prescribed state (EEA or Switzerland) which is substantially similar in character to any of the above.

 - £2,000 per 3-month entitlement period for all other children.